-My two-month Internship at a leading Public Relations firm has helped me identify a set of core skills that an aspiring Public Relations professional should have.
+My experience in working at a leading PR think tank, and a couple of Public Relations firms has helped me identify a set of core skills that an aspiring Public Relations professional should have.

-This is like the alphabets of Public Relations.
 Strong communication skills backed by smart diplomacy defines the foundation for your career in this profession.
 You should be able to articulate your ideas and listen to others.
 Listening is important here because communication is a two-way process.
-To be a good communicator you should be able to understand body language and be observant enough to look out for other forms of non-verbal hints which reflects the state of mind of people.
-As a PR professional you will always be selling something and how well you do that depends on your ability to communicate.
+As a PR professional you will constantly be communicating and pitching ideas, and how well you do that depends on your ability to listen and articulate communicate.

 Your statements have to be backed by facts.
 You need to be updated about current happenings, about your clients and their business as well as their competitors.
 You will be required to map out trends as per your clients’ requirement.
 If you are serious about a career in PR be ready to do a lot of research and of you are naturally inquisitive you will enjoy this part.

-Content generation and documents are unavoidable to PR.
-Drafting Press releases, drafting interview answers, briefing reports, event reports, case studies the list can go on.
-Good writing skills is a must.
+Content creation is at the foundation of PR.
+It can range from drafting a social media message ot press releases, drafting media interview answers, and white papers, case studies and books, and everything in the middle.
+Regardless of the format, the fundamental skill needed is writing.
 This skill has to be backed with your research skill and to generate content you need to have knowledge about the subject and for that you need to research.

 Creativity and PR go hand in hand.
 Public Relations as a profession constantly calls for ideas and originality.
 PR professionals develop strategies for clients.
 Being able to contribute in brainstorming sessions for campaigns and strategies require creative and original thinking.
 Thinking out of the box, being creative is a key factor to being successful in this field.